JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

     sudo usermod -g www-readwrite sysop
     sudo usermod -g www-readwrite user

-With that done, let’s adjust the default system UMASK to allow for group writability of files to begin with.
+With that done, your new users should be properly added to the newly created `www-readwrite` group.
+But to actually allow for universal group writability on the system, you need to do one more thing: adjust the default system `umask` to allow for group writability of files to begin with.

 ### Setting default UMASK for group writability.

-By default, Unix systems are set to only allow users to write to files they themselves have created by using a system-wide UMASK of `022`.
+By default, Unix systems are set to only allow users to write to files they themselves have created by using a system-wide `umask` (aka: user mask) of `022`.
 But since I like to setup servers which allow users to collaborate when connected to a common group—such as `www-readwrite`—I like to set the system-wide UMASK to `002`.

 So the first step in doing this is to open the `login.defs` file for editing like so: